 Town of Farmington in Washington County, Wisconsin — The American Midwest (Great Lakes)

-Regular Sunday services have been held since St. Johnís Evangelical Congregation was organized in 1905.
-It is currently St. Johnís United Church of Christ.
+Regular Sunday services have been held since St. John’s Evangelical Congregation was organized in 1905.
+It is currently St. John’s United Church of Christ.

 Erected 2004 by Washington County Landmarks Commission.
 (Marker Number 03-004.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Boltonville Mill (about 500 feet away, measured in a direct line); Saxonia House Theodore Rietz Distillery (approx. 4.4 miles away); Lizard Mound Park (approx. 4.7 miles away); Lizard Mound Co.
-Park (was approx. 4.7 miles away but has been reported missing. ); Saint John Evangelical Lutheran Church (approx. 4.8 miles away); St. Peter's Church (approx. 5.1 miles away); St. Matthias Mission (approx. 5.1 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Boltonville Mill (about 500 feet away, measured in a direct line); Saxonia House (approx. 3 miles away); Theodore Rietz Distillery (approx. 4.4 miles away); Lizard Mound Park (approx. 4.7 miles away); Saint John Evangelical Lutheran Church (approx. 4.8 miles away); St. Peter's Church (approx. 5.1 miles away); St. Matthias Mission (approx. 5.1 miles away); Homestead of N. Edward Hausmann, M.D. (approx. 6˝ miles away).
 Touch for a list and map of all markers in Town of Farmington.

 Also see . . .
 Boltonville Freewill Baptist Church.
 Wisconsin Freewill Baptist Historical Society (Submitted on March 10, 2012, by Paul Fehrenbach of Germantown, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 9, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 325 times since then and 3 times this year.
+It was originally submitted on March 9, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 393 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on March 9, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.